 - A valid, government-issued photo identification, such as driver's license, state ID, or U.S. Passport

-- A Identity and Statement of Educational Purpose signed statement certifying that federal student financial assistance the applicant may receive will only be used for educational purposes to pay for costs at the school for the 2013-2014 award year
+- A Identity and Statement of Educational Purpose signed statement certifying that federal student financial assistance the applicant may receive will only be used for educational purposes to pay for costs at the school for the 2019-2020 award year

-- Students who are UNABLE to appear in person.
+Students who are UNABLE to appear in person:

 If a student is unable to appear in person to provide the documentation required, the student must provide the following documentation to the school:

-- A copy of a valid, government-issued photo identification, such as driver's license, state ID, or U.S. Passport
+- A clear copy of a valid, government-issued photo identification, such as driver's license, state ID, or U.S. Passport